Esraa3rify/E-Commerce-App/README.md

 -------------------------------

 1-About the app.

 2-Features of the app.

 3-Futures.

 4-Technologies used.

 5-Tools used.

 6-Libraries used.

 7-Screenshots.

 --------------------------------------------------------------------------------------------

-About the App:
+1-About the App:
 ----------------------------------

 It is an E-Commerce Android app allow users to order products.

-Features of the app:
+2-Features of the app:
 -----------------------------------

 1-Allow user and admin to sign up and Login.